Publishing to Maven Central

 Add repository location

-Add the path to your GitHub repository.
+Add the path to the GitHub repository containing your Java SDK:

 generators.yml